onegeniuslykdat/JCU-CP5637-Journal/Journals/week8.md

 In the practical [last week](week7.md), I also demostrated how I worked with the PHP sample application provided.
 Finally, in addition to CMS and PHP, I have also greatly improved my git and markdown skills by consistently creating these journals on GitHub usign .md files.

+# Career/Employability/Learning Insights
+My learning in this course has given me the following insights into CMS and PHP:

+* CMS are a very quick way for organizations especially, to setup a website with lots of functionality.
+Such organizations might need websites for shopping, event management, holiday destinations management, etc. There would definitely be a plugin to help achieve these.
+* PHP is a very easy to setup and use programming language for web applications.
+It easily integrates its backend php files with html pages.

+I have thoroughly enjoyed putting my classroom knowledge into practice throughout this course.